marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary-2.md

             It maps the layer to the retrieved ISO_A3 Need to decide what information will be displayed upon selection before the user is redirected to create itinararies.

+10/01/2025 - Will attempt to add markers for recommended locations.
+If successful will progress to make the markers hierarchical based on
+             the users level of zoom into the selected country.